 News headlines from Europe about skeptical activism, mythbusting, science related policy decisions, consumer protection, frauds, health scams, alternative medicine, bad scientific practices, pseudoscience etc.

-As of 29 May 2024 the registrations to attend are now closed.
-The talks from the congress will be filmed and released in due time.
+The talks from the congress were filmed and will be released in due time.

 Dr Ben Goldacre